Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 ```

 where:
-- `localhost:9092` is the bootstrap string for connecting to Kafka and for which the same considerations made above apply
+- `localhost:9092` is the bootstrap string for connecting to Kafka and for which the same considerations made above apply.
-- `Flights` is the topic name used to produce the messages with simulated flights info
+- `Flights` is the topic name used to produce the messages with simulated flights info.
-- `1000` is the interval in milliseconds between the generation of one simulated event and the next
+- `1000` is the interval in milliseconds between the generation of one simulated event and the next.

 ### Web Client

 In order to install a web client for this demo pointing to your local Lightstreamer Server, follow these steps:

 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.

   If you choose the former, create the folders `<LS_HOME>/pages/demos/airport70` (you can customize the last two digits based on your favorite movie in the series) and copy here the contents of the `client/web/src` folder of this project

 >[!IMPORTANT]
 > *The client demo configuration assumes that Lightstreamer Server, Kafka Cluster, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please double check the `LS_HOST` variable in [`client/web/src/js/const.js`](client/web/src/js/const.js) and change it accordingly.*